-Fig. 34: EL5102 - LEDs
+Fig. 40: EL5112 - LEDs in single-channel mode

-LED EDs left side No. Name Color Description 1 A1 green, red green on indicates TRUE level 2 3 B1 C1 red on There is a broken wire at the respective input.
+No. Name Color Description 1 A1 green, red Green: indicates TRUE level 2 3 B1 C1 Red : There is a broken wire at the respective input.
 Diagnosis is only possible if the following three conditions are met.
-The corresponding input is differentially wired, i.e.: "Counter mode" 0x8001:1D =0 (encoder RS422 (diff. input)) or "Counter mode" 0x8001:1D =1 (counter RS422 (diff. input)) "Error Detection" for the respective input is enabled: "Error Detection A" 0x8000:0B = TRUE "Error Detection B" 0x8000:0C = TRUE "Error Detection C" 0x8000:0D = TRUE. • The differential voltage V {ID Low} is typically less than 0.67 V (subject to change).
-4 4 Status input 1 red nput from encoder.
+The corresponding input is differentially wired, i.e.: "Counter mode" 0x8001:1D =0 (Encoder RS422 (diff.
+Input)) or "Counter mode" 0x8001:1D =1 (Counter RS422 (diff.
+Input)) "Error Detection" for the respective input is enabled: "Error Detection A" 0x8000:0B = TRUE "Error Detection B" 0x8000:0C = TRUE "Error Detection C" 0x8000:0D = TRUE - The differential voltage $V{\text{ID Low}}$ is typically less than 0.67 V (subject to change).
+4 Status Input red nput from encoder.
 Input is internally connected to 5 V via a pull-up resistor.
-The put must actively pull the signal against GND. on Output active at the encoder; a fa Output active at the encoder; a fault message is present at the encoder or an overvoltage at the input off Output not active at the encoder; no fault message is present 5 PowerENC.ch1 green Encoder supply voltage for channel 1 is available 7 Latch 1 green is lit, if a signal (+24 V) is connected to the latch 1 input 9 Run green This LED inc licates the terminal's operating state: off State of the EtherCAT State Machine [\blacktriangleright 31] : INIT = initialization of the terminal or BOOTSTRAP = function for firmware updates [\blacktriangleright 235] of the terminal flashing State of the EtherCAT State Machine: PREOP = function for mailbox communication and different default settings set Single flash State of the EtherCAT State Machine: SAFEOP = verification of the Sync Manager [113] channels and the distributed clocks.
-Outputs remain in safe state on State of the EtherCAT State Machine: OP = normal operating state; mailbox and process data communication is possible 10 Diag red Initialization process active or state of the EtherCAT State Machine: BOOT 15 Gate 1 green is lit, if a sigr al (+24 V) is connected to the gate 1 input
+The but must actively pull the signal against GND. on Output active at the encoder, a fault message is present at the encoder off Output not active at the encoder; no fault message is present 5 PowerEnc. green Operating vo Itage display for incremental encoder power supply 7 Latch green is lit, if a sign al (+24 V) is connected to the latch input 9 Run green This LED ind icates the terminal's operating state: off State of the EtherCAT State Machine [\blacktriangleright_30] : INIT = initialization of the terminal or BOOTSTRAP = function for firmware updates [\blacktriangleright_267] of the terminal flashing State of the EtherCAT State Machine: PREOP = function for mailbox communication and different default settings set Single flash State of the EtherCAT State Machine: SAFEOP = verification of the Sync Manager [▶ 118] channels and the distributed clocks.
+Outputs remain in safe state on State of the EtherCAT State Machine: OP = normal operating state; mailbox and process data communication is possible 10 Diag red Initialization process active or state of the EtherCAT State Machine: BOOT 15 Gate/Latch green is lit if a sign al (+24 V) is present at the gate/latch input